ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 In this example, ORY Hydra runs HTTP instead of
 HTTPS.
 This simplifies the application.
 In a production scenario, HTTPS and more secure values would be used.

-You may have noticed that there are two exposed ports: 9000 and 9001.
+In this example there are two exposed ports: 9000 and 9001.
 The former (9000) serves API requests coming from the public internet e.g.:
 `/oauth2/auth`
 `/oauth2/token`